adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 When the web page was loaded, we run initialization code.

-We defined *RTC* and *Signaling* classes in TypeScript in same file [ui/src/app.ts](../ui/src/app.ts), we create instances for one each, assign them as property of *window* object to access them globally, our first focus is not "clean code" in this project :)
+We defined *RTC* and *Signaling* classes in TypeScript in the same file [ui/src/app.ts](../ui/src/app.ts), we create an instance for each one, assign them as property of *window* object to access them globally, our first focus is not "clean code" in this project :)
 We add onClick event handlers for our two buttons, *BtnCreatePC* and *BtnStopPC* to start and stop our PeerConnection.
-We also add onBeforeUnload event handler to *window* to finish open connections gracefully, so we can inform the server application "hey, we are leaving the conference" on closing the browser tab/window.
+We also add onBeforeUnload event handler to *window* to close open connections gracefully, so we can inform the server application "hey, we are leaving the conference" on closing the browser tab/window.

 <sup>from [ui/src/app.ts](../ui/src/app.ts)</sup>
 ```ts